Model Inversion meets Cryptographic Fuzzy Extractors: Abstract

 \section{Abstract}

 Model inversion attacks pose an open challenge to privacy-sensitive applications that use machine learning (ML) models.
 For example, face authentication systems use modern ML models to compute embedding vectors from face images of the enrolled users and store them.
 If leaked, inversion attacks can accurately reconstruct user faces from the leaked vectors.
-There is no systematic characterization of properties needed in an ideal defense against model inversion, even for the canonical example application of a face authentication system susceptible to data breaches, despite a decade of best-effort solutions.
+A fuzzy extractor (FE) is a cryptographic primitive with properties that can help defend against model inversion, offering attack-agnostic security without requiring any re-training of the ML model it protects.